 Try Ipoh white coffee, a local favourite known for its smooth, roasted flavour, at one of the traditional kopitiams in the Old Town.

-Looking for a great space to work and stay in Ipoh?
-Explore top-reviewed accommodation with verified Wi-Fi speeds – options for digital nomads, remote workers, business travellers, workcationers and anyone who’s making work happen from anywhere in the world.
+Explore top-reviewed accommodation for remote work in Ipoh with verified Wi-Fi speeds – options for digital nomads, remote workers, business travellers, workcationers and anyone making work happen from anywhere in the world.

 Selecting this option will open up an interactive map with a search bar and filters.
 Happy searching!